sandrofsousa/Segreg/README.md

  A short tutorial is available in `wiki` tab in this repository: https://github.com/sandrofsousa/Segreg/wiki

-### Bugs and technical inqueries
+### Bugs and technical inquiries
 To report bugs or any problem running the plugin please place an issue at: https://github.com/sandrofsousa/Segreg/issues

-For technical questions and contribuition please contact directly by email (profile page).
+For technical questions and contribution please contact directly by email (profile page).

 *This plugin is under GPL2 License, please read it carefully before using this code in your application*